Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Cinema Databases
 ----------------
-The Cinema spefication is a image-based solution for post-hoc exploration of simulation data.
-The idea behind Cinema is images take many orders of magnitude less disc space than that of the entire simulation data.
+The Cinema specification is a image-based solution for post-hoc exploration of simulation data.
+The idea behind Cinema is images take many orders of magnitude less disk space than that of the entire simulation data.
 By saving images instead of the full mesh, we can save data much more frequently, giving users access to more temporal fidelity than would be possible otherwise.
 For a complete overview, see the `SC 14 paper <https://datascience.lanl.gov/data/papers/SC14.pdf>`_.
 Other